Modern geospatial delivery on top of rsync.net-backed storage

 Files and browser apps

-• /data/* for range-capable file delivery
+• /files/* for range-capable file delivery

 Catalog and feature services

-• /stac/* for catalog and search
+• /stac/* for STAC catalog and item search

 Tiles, analytics, and 3D